dincamihai/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+In the notebook I'm printing out the feature map from the first convolutional layer (l1).
+It seems that this layer is interested in changes in contrast (edges)

+Convolutional layer 2 did not produce any output that a human would easily understand.